Hounds, Toy

 If you want to prevent yourself from spending a lot of money on your dog’s health, it would be a good idea to get pet insurance.

-According to the Designer Dogs Kennel Club, these dogs have a life expectancy between 10 and 13 years.
+According to the Designer Dogs Kennel Club, these dogs have a life expectancy of between 10 and 13 years.

 Despite its high amounts of energy, Beagliers are susceptible to weight gain; therefore, it is important to watch how much you are feeding on a daily basis.